 Regardless of size, many charities also invest in tools and services to help them on their grants journey.

-A grants finder like The Grants Hub makes it easier to find grants that align with your organisation’s objectives so that you’re only putting your time and energy into grants you’re eligible for.
+A grants directory like The Grants Hub makes it easier to find grants that align with your organisation’s objectives, so that you’re only putting your time and energy into grants you’re eligible for.
+We'll also help you keep track of any changes to grant deadlines (this does happen!).

 Below are just a few of the many charity grants you’ll find as a member of The Grants Hub: